Mongol conquest of Persia and Mesopotamia: The conquest of Bukhara, Samarkand and Otrar

 In 1220, Genghis Khan attacked Bukhara with the main forces of his army.
 Shah Muhammad was caught completely unaware.
 He had anticipated that Genghis would attack Samarkand first, where both his field army and the garrison stationed at Bukhara would relieve the siege.
 The Khan's march through the Kyzylkum Desert had left the Shah's field army impotent, unable to either engage the enemy or help his people.
 The Khan faced strong resistance from the defenders of the city; But this resistance did not last long.
 The city fell in less than two weeks, because the city's communication routes were cut off from all sides, and so they Inevitably gave up their resistance.
 After capturing Bukhara, the Mongol invaders killed thousands of unarmed and defenseless citizens and took the rest as slaves.
 Genghis Khan summoned the elders of Bukhara and told them that the purpose of summoning them is to collect the assets that Shah Muhammad had sold to merchants (The Otrar Incident), because these objects belonged to the Mongols.
 They brought all the property they had from the Otrar caravan and handed them over to Genghis Khan.
 Then they took the road to Samarkand.

 Shah Muhammad greatly emphasized the defense of Samarkand and had gathered a large force in this city and the fortifications of the city had been repaired.
 According to various historians, between 50,000 and 110,000 soldiers had gathered in Samarkand to defend the city.
 It seems that the city could have resisted the siege for several years.
 On the third day of the siege, a group of the city's defenders came out of their positions and attacked the enemy.
 They killed some of the Mongol soldiers, but then they were surrounded by the enemy, and most of them perished on the battlefield.
 This unsuccessful attack had an unfortunate effect on the morale of the defenders.
 Some influential people of the city decided to surrender and sent the qadi and Shaykh al-Islām of the city to Genghis Khan to talk about surrender.
 Finally, they opened the gates of the city to the enemy, and Genghis' army entered the city and massacred and looted the people.
-After the attack, the city of Samarkand became a ruin and was deserted.Mongol soldiers took the city of Otrar after a decisive attack, but the fortress of Otrar resisted for a month (according to some documents, six months).
+After the attack, the city of Samarkand became a ruin and was deserted.
+Mongol soldiers took the city of Otrar after a decisive attack, but the fortress of Otrar resisted for a month (according to some documents, six months).
 After taking the fortress of Otrar, Mongols killed all the defenders of the city and the fortress.

+Later conquests

+Conquest of remaining Khwarezmian territories

+During the reign of Ögedei Khan, the rest of Khwarezmian Empire was conquered in the 1230s.
+Jalal al-Din was killed in 1231, bringing an end to the Anushtegin dynasty.